nshimaza/webex-teams-api/README.md

 ### Limitation

-- WebHook API is not implemented.
+- WebHook API is not yet implemented.
 - Relative reference in Link Header is not recognized as next page